koajs/jwt/README.md

 This lets downstream middleware make decisions based on whether `ctx.user` is set.

-You can specify audience and/or issuer as well
+You can specify audience and/or issuer as well:
 ```js
 app.use(jwt({ secret:   'shared-secret',
               audience: 'http://myapi/protected',